 Types of Ergonomic Material Handling Equipment for Warehouses

-A-Lined Handling Systems offers a variety of ergonomic equipment that can keep your employees safe and encourage a productive environment, including:
+A-Lined Handling Systems offers a variety of ergonomic lifting equipment that can keep your employees safe and encourage a productive environment, including

 - Backsaver Lifts – These adjustable lifts have a variety of uses, from order picking and machine feeding to work positioning and pallet loading.
 A-Lined offers two different types of Backsaver Lifts: Backsaver Lite Lifts (with holding capacities of up to 1,500 lbs.) and Backsaver Standard Lifts (which can hold up to 6,000 lbs.).
 These hydraulic worktables can be fully customized based on your budget and needs.

 - Portable Lifts – Ensure your employees stay safe wherever they go with one of our Portable Lifters and Transporters.
 We offer a variety of budget-friendly options that are lightweight, durable, and completely transportable.
 Our Portable Lifters and Transporters are ideal for a wide array of jobs, including lifting, assembling, stacking, and more.